Krakean/Pfim/index.md

 *A sample WPF interface that uses the Pfim library to load Targa and DDS images.
 Images are not my own*

+Pfim is a .NET Standard 1.0 compatible Targa (tga) and Direct Draw Surface (dds) decoding library with an emphasis on speed and ease of use.
+Pfim can be used on your linux server, Windows Form, or WPF app!

 ## Motivation

-I needed a C# [Targa](https://en.wikipedia.org/wiki/Truevision_TGA) and [Direct Draw Surface (DDS)](https://en.wikipedia.org/wiki/DirectDraw_Surface) decoder and the ones out there didn't satisfy my needs, so I wrote my own.
+I needed a C# [Targa](https://en.wikipedia.org/wiki/Truevision_TGA) and [Direct Draw Surface (DDS)](https://en.wikipedia.org/wiki/DirectDraw_Surface) decoder and the ones out there didn't satisfy my performance needs and portability, so I wrote my own.

-Pfim fills this role by being entirely written in .NET (eases cross platform worries) with an easy to learn API.
-Pfim also clocks in as one of the fastest (if not the fastest) implementation.
-See the benchmarks for more information.

 ## Installation